lupyuen/lupyuen.github.io/src/usb2.md

 -   [__"NuttX USB Host-Side Drivers"__](https://nuttx.apache.org/docs/latest/components/drivers/special/usbhost.html)

-The NuttX doc explains the __Detection and Enumeration of USB Devices__...
+The NuttX doc describes the __Detection and Enumeration of USB Devices__...

 > _Each USB Host Device Controller supports two methods that are used to detect and enumeration newly connected devices..._